jimdigriz/bpf-sql/README.md

-Some experiments in grafting [BPF](http://en.wikipedia.org/wiki/Berkeley_Packet_Filter) onto a [Column-oriented DBMS](http://en.wikipedia.org/wiki/Column-oriented_DBMS) and providing an SQL like interface to the user.
+Some experiments in grafting a [Berkeley Packet Filter (BPF)](http://en.wikipedia.org/wiki/Berkeley_Packet_Filter) onto a [Column-oriented Database](http://en.wikipedia.org/wiki/Column-oriented_DBMS) and providing an SQL like interface to the user.

 # Preflight